Modern (1940’s-present)

 Genetic Therapy and its effects on society

 Genetic Therapy is a new technology that can manipulate the genetic information of someone’s genetic makeup to alter biological properties.
 Gene therapy, specifically the therapy for sickle cell disease is an example of the importance of using science and technology coherently, along with their effects on society.
-Gene therapy has the potential to save lives, but can also have some drawbacks, especially due to its relative recency.
+Gene therapy is a science studied relatively recently, using newly discovered technologies like CRISPR-Cas9 to potentially cure diseases, making it a prime example for how science, technology, and society affect each other.
+While gene therapy has the potential to save lives, but can also have some drawbacks, especially due to its relative recency (Abraham, A. A. et al., 2021).

 Introduction

 There are a few different ways that gene therapy can alter biological properties.
 The first is replacing a gene that is causing a disease.
 The disease-causing gene would be removed, and replaced with a gene that would produce healthy proteins to benefit the body.
-The second way gene therapy could work is inactivating a disease-causing gene.
-This can be done by inserting a gene in the same chromosome that would block the production of proteins by the diseased-gene.
-The last way gene therapy could work is introducing a new gene into the body.
-Inserting a new gene into the body can negate or act oppositely to the disease-causing gene.
+The second way gene therapy could work is by inactivating a disease-causing gene.
+This can be done by inserting a gene into the same chromosome that would block the production of proteins by the diseased-gene.
+The last way gene therapy could work is by introducing a new gene into the body.
+Inserting a new gene into the body can negate, or act oppositely to the disease-causing gene (Mayo Clinic, 2024).
 Each of these techniques have different qualities that make them better fits for different diseases as gene therapy aims to relieve diseases like cancer, heart disease, and sickle cell disease.

 Gene therapy for sickle cell disease